The Special Education Support Center provides instructional, procedural, and regulatory resources to support families and educators.

 - Individualized Education Program (IEP): Each student covered under IDEA receives an individualized education plan tailored to their specific educational requirements.

-- Major Disability Categories: The Act covers eleven disabilities.
+- Major Disability Categories: The Act covers 13 disabilities.

 - IDEA emphasizes 4 Key Principles: